-In January of 2022, the FBI issued a warning about a well-known international cybercrime group, FIN7, that was mailing Universal Serial Bus (USB) thumb drive sticks secretly loaded with malware to companies.
+In January of 2022, the FBI issued a warning about a well-known international cybercrime group, FIN7, that was mailing Universal Serial Bus thumb drive sticks secretly loaded with malware to companies.
 The packages containing the USB sticks were made to look like they were mailed from a trusted source.
-This was not a new tactic, as USB sticks have been dropped to look like premiums at trade shows and certainly used as tools for insider threats.
+This was not a new tactic.
+Bad USB sticks have been dropped to look like premiums at trade shows and certainly used as tools for insider threats.
 However, this and other external device incidents highlighted that anything connected to a network implicitly cannot be trusted.

 The process of identifying what may be connected to your network, known and unknown, fits perfectly in the cybersecurity risk management approach of Zero Trust.
-Earlier this year, the US federal government, via executive order, required that its agencies adhere to a Zero Trust approach and architecture.
+Earlier this year, the US federal government, via executive order, required that its agencies adhere to a Zero Trust Architecture.
 The order requires authentication and authorization of all hardware and software connected under the mantra of “never trust and always verify”.
 According to The Department of Defense’s Zero Trust Reference Architecture, “The foundational tenet of the Zero Trust Model is that no actor, system, network, or service operating outside or within the security perimeter is trusted.
 Instead, we must verify anything and everything attempting to establish access.”

 Zero Trust Risk Management Approach

-Zero Trust is rooted deeply in principles of access and identity management and the demand for visibility of everything in the inventory, including physical layer threats.
-The USB stick incident demonstrated how hackers will often choose the path of least resistance to drop malicious code and instigate a breach.
+Zero Trust is rooted deeply in principles of access and identity management and the demand for visibility of everything in the inventory, including physical layer visibility threats.
+The bad USB devices incident demonstrated how hackers will often choose the path of least resistance to drop malicious code and instigate a breach.
 That is why visibility is so important to be able to know what may have been planted to exfiltrate data or corrupt your business network.
 Visibility certainly needs to be a fundamental part of any company or organization’s Zero Trust risk management approach.

-The tools that hackers can use are not only USB sticks, but can be other rogue devices, such as Raspberry Pis, phone chargers, cables, small computers such as a BeagleBone Board, or other devices that will not be visible on a cursory scan of inventory.
+The tools that hackers can use are not only Bad USB sticks, but can be other rogue devices, such as Raspberry Pis, phone chargers, cables, small computers such as a BeagleBone Board, or other devices that will not be visible on a cursory scan of inventory.
 The rogue devices need to be considered along with software, firmware, hardware, and data threats posing risks to both IT and OT assets.

 Rogue devices are often used to spy, but their purpose can be more nefarious.
-Through rogue devices, hackers can download and infect networks and endpoints with ransomware that exfiltrates and encrypts data to extort payments in cryptocurrencies.
+Through rogue devices, hackers can download and infect networks and endpoints with ransomware attacks that exfiltrates and encrypts data to extort ransomware payments in cryptocurrencies.
 In 2021, 37% of all businesses and organizations were hit by ransomware.
 Ransomware attacks are continuing at unprecedented levels and hackers will continue to use rogue devices to spy and/or employ ransomware.

 Physical Layer and Rogue Devices Threats